 Each state determines which programs satisfy their independent criteria and sets rules for students to qualify.
 It is the student's responsibility to research these requirements and apply for their state's program.
 To date, prospective students have only had problems when they have missed their home state's application deadlines.

-There are many.
-Some students not eligible for the Academic Common Market program may qualify for in-state tuition under the Kentucky Graduate Scholarship program.
-In addition, there are Patterson School and Reedy Fellowships to attract outstanding students, the Vince Davis and Barbara Schell Memorial Fellowships, and Big Ass Fan Scholarships for students specializing in international commerce.
+There are some.
+The Patterson School and Reedy Fellowships are designed to attract outstanding students.
 The James Still Fellowship is given to a student from a private college in Kentucky, Ohio, North Carolina, Virginia, or West Virginia, or a resident of an Appalachian area.
-There is also a Henry Clay Center for Statesmanship fellowship for an alumnus of its annual student congress.

 Yes.
-We often have students attending under the Fulbright Foreign Student program (worldwide) or the Edmund S. Muskie Graduate Fellowship program (for Eurasian students).
+We often have students attending under the Fulbright Foreign Student program.
 Furthermore, we offer two in-house scholarships.
 The Kewal Singh Scholarship (honoring a former Indian Ambassador and Foreign Secretary who taught at the Patterson School) is given to a student from South Asia.
-The Thebe Mphenyeke Southern Hemispheric/African Fellowship is available to a student from sub-Saharan Africa.